catalingavan/logbee-integrations-examples/LogbeeAPI/README.md

-# REST
+# Logbee API

-Requests can be created by consuming the REST endpoint provided by the logbee application:
+Logbee provides API for logging events and requests from your applications.

 ## Create a Log Request

 To create a new log request, use the following endpoint:

-Values for __OrganizationId__ and __ApplicationId__ can be retrieved from the user-interface page of the application configuration.
+Values for \_OrganizationId\_ and \_ApplicationId\_ can be retrieved from the user-interface page of the application configuration.

 ```
 POST https://api.logbee.net/request-logs